Advanced Foundation Course in Medical Art

 Please sign up to our newsletter to receive news of our charitable trust, educational courses and events.
 We have a full timetable of exciting learning opportunities open to students of medical art, professional medical artists and those interested in the field.
 Our online webinars, hands-on-workshops and event days will give you an opportunity to learn new things, upscale your skills, networking with colleagues in your field and join in friendly and lively debates about hot topics in medical art.

-The one-year Fundamental Drawing Course focuses entirely on traditional drawing techniques and starts in October.
+The one-year Advanced Foundation Course in Medical Art focuses entirely on traditional drawing techniques and starts in October.

-Discover the extraordinary blend of art and science in our unique Fundamental Drawing in Medical Art Course.
+Discover the extraordinary blend of art and science in our unique Advanced Foundation Course in Medical Art.
 Are you intrigued by the intricate details of human anatomy?
 Eager to capture the essence of life sciences through the strokes of your pencil?
 Look no further.

 Embark on a journey that will prepare you for a thriving career in the diverse world of medical art.
-The Professional Skills in Medical Art Course, offered by the prestigious MAET delivers a comprehensive programme meticulously crafted to equip you with the professional skills needed to excel in the competitive and global medical art industry.
+The Postgraduate Medical Art Course, offered by the prestigious MAET delivers a comprehensive programme meticulously crafted to equip you with the professional skills needed to excel in the competitive and global medical art industry.

 Do you have a prospectus?